Making a release

 - meson.build: If doing a bugfix release, make sure the micro (Z) from the version number has been increased.
 If doing a regular release, update the version number with the current year and month and remove the micro, if any.
 Normally this is the same as the name of the GitLab milestone you just archived.

-Copy the exec summary of changes also here.
+Compose the exec summary of changes, at the top.
 This ends up in the

 .newsfile at download.gnome.org/sources/pitivi.

-appstream-util news-to-appdata NEWSand copy the new content to the appdata.xml file.
+appstream-util news-to-appdata NEWSand copy the generated content into the appdata template.

 - AUTHORS: If there are new maintainers.